If you are looking for a beginner bodyweight workout, you are in the right place.

 With each full push-up acquired you will drop one eccentric push-up.

-This is an excellent way of bridging the gap between progressions; a way that most people find on their own as they acquire more knowledge.
+This is an excellent way of bridging the gap between progressions; a way that most people find on their own as they acquire more experience.

 2.3.
 Increase sets and decrease rest